ziab/facade/README.md

 };
 ```
 `FACADE_CONSTRUCTOR` declares pre-defined constructors of the class, two for initializing it with a reference to the original implementation and another one for providing a path to a file with a recorded database.
+`FACADE_METHOD` expands into a "trampoline" function that captures the details of the method call, i.e. method name, argument types, return type

 Then you create a recording of `network_interface`'s behavior:
 ```cpp